MinaAlmasi/nlp-at-cogsci/book/class2_intro.md

 # Class 2.
 Text Classification
 Do we need to train humans to spot *AI-generated* text?
 Could we get a machine to do it?
 Schools and universites would probably pay *BIG MONEY* for technology like this (some detectors already exist!).

-Today we'll use the large RAID dataset {cite:t}`dugan-etal-2024-raid` to examine the RQ:
+Today we'll use the large RAID dataset by {cite:t}`dugan-etal-2024-raid` to examine the RQ:

 ```{admonition} RESEARCH QUESTION
 Can we construct a classifier that can accurately predict human-written text from AI-generated text?
 And which representation of the text is most effective?